purple4reina/dd-python-cold-start-testing/README.md

 If you're using the `ddserverless` DataDog org, then you can use the ["Rey's Awesome Purple Dashboard"](https://ddserverless.datadoghq.com/dashboard/5yn-x2m-2ne/reys-awesome-purple-dashboard?fromUser=false&refresh_mode=paused&from_ts=1746664500908&to_ts=1746664800908&live=false&tile_focus=4418579574713790) to view the results.

+If you're using DataDog org 2, then you can use the ["Python Performance AB Testing"](https://app.datadoghq.com/dashboard/r8i-pu9-u8z?fromUser=false&refresh_mode=sliding&from_ts=1746811143076&to_ts=1746814743076&live=true) dashboard to view the results.

 Otherwise, you can create a new DataDog dashboard using the provided `dashboard.json` file.

 Note that you may need to update the `before-funcname` and `after-funcname` dashboard variable at the top of the page.
 By default, the `serverless.yml`